 What is a player PC and why is it needed?

-A screen/display/TV alone is not sufficient for digital signage setup.
+A screen/display/TV alone is not sufficient for digital signage or touch kiosk setup.
 In order to be able to display content on your screen, you also need a PC that is connected to the screen on which the FrontFace Player App can be installed.
-This player PC can be any common Windows PC, a notebook computer or a compact mini PC i.e. a small form factor PC, often also called a "thin client").
+This player PC can be any common Windows PC, a notebook computer or a compact mini PC i.e. a small form factor PC.
 Technically, a mini PC is a normal Windows PC but at a very small size for convenient mounting behind the screen.
 A mouse and keyboard are not really required for this PC because the FrontFace Player App that starts automatically will take over the PC; and administration and content management is done remotely from another PC using the FrontFace Assistant-Software.
 In everyday use, only the power switch of the PC will be used.
-However booting and shutdown can be automated as a scheduled task!
+However, booting and shutdown can be automated as a scheduled task!

 What are the hardware requirements of a player PC?